-BA in Third World Research & Development, The University of Tennessee, Knoxville
+- BA in Third World Research & Development, University of Tennessee, Knoxville

 Patrick has traveled extensively in Asia and South America, studying the effects of technology and agriculture on society and the environment.
-He has been an peace/environmental and social justice activist since 1986.
+He has been a peace, environmental, and justice activist since 1986.

-With a natural deep affinity for ecology, and an equal love for his Patrick moved back home after college in 1989 to create a working model of sustainability.
+With a natural deep affinity for ecology, he moved back home after college in 1989 to create a working model of sustainability.
 In 1992 he became a certified Permaculture & Eco-Village Design instructor.
-He has taught workshops and courses on edible landscaping, appropriate technology, and postmodern homesteading.
+Patrick has taught workshops and courses on edible landscaping, appropriate technology, and postmodern homesteading.